kinecosystem/history-collector/README.md

+# Not For Use currently, vaunrable to SQL injection, will be fixed before release

 # Stellar-Dashboard

 Scan the history archives of a stellar network, and create a dashboard to monitor all payments/trustline for an asset.